jonesdeveloperchung-pixel/LLM-Arena-Blind-Test-Arena-/README.en-US.md

 ## 🆘 Troubleshooting

 **Q: FastAPI or Flutter fails to start?**
 A: Please check if your virtual environment is activated, all dependencies are installed, and both backend and frontend have been restarted to load the latest changes.
-Check `DEVELOPMENT_LOG.md` for solutions to common errors.

 **Full Troubleshooting:** See [QUICK_START.zh-TW.md](./QUICK_START.zh-TW.md#疑難排解)